Prema Katha Chitram: Plot

-From the next morning, they try to get the ghost to vacate Nanditha's body only to earn the wrath of the ghost.
-After Nanditha realises the ghost's presence in her, she too accompanies the trio to escape from there, in vain.
-Nanditha, who observes Sudheer avoiding her to escape the wrath of the ghost, becomes hurt and depressed, resulting in a suicide attempt by slitting her wrist.
+Later, the trio have made multiple attempts to get the ghost to vacate Nanditha's body, only to earn the wrath of the ghost.
+After Nanditha realizes the ghost's presence in her, she too accompanies the trio to escape from there, in vain.
+The group decides to leave the house hoping that the ghost wouldn't bother them.
+However, the ghost comes out and forces Nanditha back inside.
+Sudheer tries to her to come but the ghost slaps him, telling him to go.
+Frustrated and enraged that the ghost has tortured and ruined him for so long he slaps her twice.
+Nanditha becomes sad and runs back inside the house.
+This forces the group to stay back as they will only leave along with her.
+As Sudheer apologizes to Nanditha, she asks hugs and asks him to never leave her.
+However, Sudheer pushes her back saying that them being close will make the ghost mad and asks her to keep her distance.
+Nanditha becomes hurt and depressed, resulting in a suicide attempt by slitting her wrist.
 Three rich men enter the farmhouse who permit the four to stay there.
 One of them is the owner of the farmhouse.
 Sudheer reaches Nanditha but in turn, is requested to kill those three by the ghost.
 Sudheer asks her the reason for vengeance, and the ghost narrates her story to the trio.

 The ghost is Lakshmi, a newly married girl who enters the farmhouse with her husband for their first night.
 There these three drunk men break the boy's head with a champagne bottle and rape the girl.
 The boy dies after being impaled accidentally and drowning in the swimming pool.
 Then those three men bury her nearby.
-Sudheer, Praveen, and Saptagiri decide to fight them and are successful in killing them.
+Sudheer, Praveen, and Giri decide to fight them and are successful in killing them.
 The ghost leaves Nanditha's body.
 The trio takes her to a nearby hospital, where Sudheer donates blood to her.
 She gains consciousness, and the movie ends with Saptagiri and Praveen watching the couple hugging each other.